1. Textbooks

 • Proposed Solution: describe your solution to address the questions, including its functionalities and rationale behind its design.

-• Study Design: choose one or two HCI research methodologies and describe in detail a user study you can potentially run to validate your solution.
+• Study Design: choose two HCI research methodologies and describe in detail a user study you can potentially run to validate your solution.
+Explain why your chosen HCI methodologies are appropriate for the research questions.
+Describe in as many details as possible how you would go about conducting the study, such as participants, tasks, procedure, study instruments, and measurements.

-The research proposal is graded individually out of 10 with the following grading scheme.
+The Research Proposal is graded individually out of 40 with the following grading scheme using the rubric.

-Submit your research proposal to the corresponding LEARN Dropbox.
+Submit your Research Proposal in a PDF format to the corresponding folder on LEARN Dropbox.